cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 comparison across the United States and across time, to determine where symptoms appear to be increasing.

-**Smoothing.** For the `raw_` signals above, there are additional signals with names beginning with `smoothed_`.
-These estimate the same quantities as the above signals, but are smoothed in time to reduce day-to-day sampling noise; see [details below](#smoothing).
+The signals beginning with `smoothed_` estimate the same quantities as their `raw` partners, but are smoothed in time to reduce day-to-day sampling noise;
+see [details below](#smoothing).
 Crucially, because the smoothed signals combine information across multiple days, they have larger sample sizes and hence are available for more counties and MSAs than the raw signals.